Man gets face stomped by assailant while couple is robbed inside liquor store

 A 39-year-old man was sent to the hospital after being stomped and kicked in the face repeatedly near Cesar Chavez Street and South Van Ness Avenue on Monday afternoon.
-It is unclear what motivated the attack, but police report that the victim was approached by a 45-year-old man around 1 p.m., who kicked the man repeatedly and then fled on foot.
-Police have not reported an arrest, and the victim’s injuries were not reported to be critical.
+Police report that the 45-year-old assailant, who was arrested, and the victim knew eachother.
+It is unclear what motivated the attack, but the victim was reportedly sleeping on the sidewalk when he was approached by his assailant around 1 p.m.
+The latter kicked the victim repeatedly, causing life-threatening injuries, and then fled on foot.

 On the same block about 15 minutes later, a 57-year-old woman and a 69-year-old man became the victims of a robbery inside of a liquor store.
 According to police reports, the pair was standing near the counter inside of the store as a man and woman in their mid-20s entered.
 The woman distracted the victims as the man she was with swiped the elderly woman’s purse off the counter.